Gauravjoshi08X/Mail-Dam/docs/Readme.md

 ## Project Overview

 **Maildam** is a full-stack email and SMS marketing application that allows users to send bulk campaigns, track opens and clicks, and visualize analytics on a dashboard.
-The system integrates Python backend APIs with a Flutter frontend and uses Firebase Realtime Database to manage real-time tracking of user interactions.
+The system integrates Python backend APIs with a Flutter frontend and uses Postgres database to manage tracking of user interactions.

 This project aims to provide an affordable, efficient, and user-friendly platform for email/SMS marketing.